-An owner reference(s) is required indicating that during the prior year the family has an uninterrupted record of paying monthly rent in full and on time, and satisfactorily meets all other lease obligations, as documented on Homeownership Landlord Reference form.
-All verifications will be completed via third-party written or oral communication with the applicant's property owner.
+Landlord reference(s) is required indicating that during the prior year the family has an uninterrupted record of paying monthly rent in full and on time, and satisfactorily meets all other lease obligations, as documented on Homeownership Landlord Reference form.
+All verifications will be completed via thirdparty written or oral communication with the applicant's landlord.